Survivalism: A Skills Based Initiation Culture Into A Deep Connection With Nature.

 Before the invention of the chemical match.
 Every person carried a tinder box containing flint & steel, and for tinder the cheapest thing was "Tow", a byproduct of weaving, spinning and rope making from flax, hemp and nettle.
 Some people were more skilled than others, I am sure.
 In villages with a blacksmith, it was common to get an ember from the blacksmith for the hearth.
 It was also common to maintain an eternal fire in the hearth, honouring St Brigid, the Goddess of Fire, the Hearth, the home and childbirth.

-Don' t half learn survival skills and rely on shop bought tinder.
+Don't half learn survival skills and rely on shop bought tinder.

 Otzi, the Copper Age man found in a Glacier, was a victim of an ancient who-done-it carried Amadou tinder processed from hoof fungus and pyrite.
 Pyrite struck on Flint makes sparks, and amadou, a felt processed from hoof fungus, that can catch the low-temperature spark from pyrite and flint.
+He had hunting tools, the tools to make them and keep them sharp.
+This man could have survived the collapse of this civilisation with ease.

 The Ferro Rod, A Brief History